 We have seen insurers move London operations to develop local networks across Europe.
 From a cost and logistics perspective this is understandable.
 There is inevitably a knock-on effect for Lloyd’s potentially losing out even with its new Brussels company.
 As a result, Lloyd’s will need to be nimble, light on its feet and reinvent its marketplace differentiator status.

 For brokers or coverholders who want to embrace this brave new world they need to be prepared to invest.
 Invest the time to trade compliantly, develop their capabilities and work in new ways.
 This includes establishing how to work with local markets and Lloyd’s.

 Ultimately, for any firm to succeed everything comes back to putting the client first.
 This requires developing the expertise and understanding to embrace everything from the language and cultural differences to the ways we trade.
 Above all we need the appetite to be agile and to evolve quickly to changing demands.

-Shepherd Compello is honoured and thrilled to have been listed as the Best Independent Insurance Broker in Western Europe by…
+Shepherd Compello is honoured and thrilled to have been named as the Best Independent Insurance Broker in Western Europe by…

 Shepherd Compello is delighted to announce the appointment of Steve Hart to the position of Chief Broking Officer.
 In his…